 Speeding up Your WordPress Site

-The following tips will help you gradually improve the performance of your WordPress website:
+The following tips will help you gradually improve the speed of your website:

-- Minifying Files: Minifying files involves removing unnecessary formatting, whitespace, and code.
-Because the unnecessary piece of code increases the page size, you must eliminate extra spaces, line breaks, and indentation, which in turn, improves the page performance.
+- Minifying Files: Minifying files involves deleting superfluous formatting, whitespace, and code.
+Because the unnecessary piece of code expands the size of your pages, you must eliminate all the additional spaces, line breaks, and indentation, which in turn, will dramatically improve the site’s performance.

-- Enable Compression: The smaller your files, the faster your website will be.
-Compressing files is one of the best ways to minimize load times.
-For this method, enabling compression with Gzip is regarded as the best practice.
+- Enable Compression: Compressing is one of the best methods to reduce page load time.
+The more compressed the files, the better the performance.
+To do this effectively, enabling compression with Gzip is the best approach.

-- Enable Browser Caching: Enabling browser caching lets you store a cached version of your site in a visitor’s browser.
-This means that when the visitor opens your site again, it will load faster.
+- Enable Browser Caching: Browser caching allows you to cache a version of your site in a visitor’s browser.
+Subsequently, if the user opens your website again, it will load much faster.

 Are the Forms Usable?